Five things to know about coasteering before you jump

 4. All the gear gives you the right idea

-A decent coasteering session takes about 3 hours, so you’ll want to be warm and safe during the activity.
-You’ll be given a long armed, long legged wetsuit, rubber shoes, a life jacket AND a helmet to keep you safe.
+A decent coasteering session takes about 2 hours, so you’ll want to be warm and safe during the activity.
+You’ll be given a long armed, long legged wetsuit, a life jacket and a helmet to keep you safe.
 The wetsuit and helmet will stop any rock or reef scratches and stop you donnging your head, whilst the lifejacket will keep you bobbing about like a cork in the surf!